samuelxu999/Course_dev/03_IndepStudy/IoMT_audit/README.md

 npx hardhat run --network localhost ./scripts/NFT_CapAC.demo.js	// execute NFT_CapAC.demo.js scripts
 ````

-## You can also setup ganachr as test network.
+## You can also setup ganache as test network.

 1) Opne a new terminal, then run ganache-cli:
 ```shell